kimmknight/raweb/README.md

   <img src="frontend/lib/assets/favorites_light.png" alt="A screenshot of the favorites page in RAWeb">
 </picture>

-A web interface for your RemoteApps and Desktops hosted on Windows 10, 11 and Server.
+A web interface and workspace provider for your RemoteApps and Desktops hosted on Windows 10, 11, and Server.

-To setup RemoteApps on your PC, try [RemoteApp Tool](https://github.com/kimmknight/remoteapptool).
+To set up RemoteApps on your PC, try [RemoteApp Tool](https://github.com/kimmknight/remoteapptool)[^1].

 ## Features